huynguyencong/NHNetworkTime/README.md

 - Property make you know whether sync complete or not
 - Save offset time local to use immediately right after launch app, don't have to waiting for server
 - Auto sync when user change local time

+### License
+NHNetworkTime is released under the Apache license.
+See LICENSE for details.
+Copyright © Nguyen Cong Huy